Explorer

 Oro Valley lies northwest of the Rincon Mountains, in the foothills of the Santa Catalina Mountains.
 Home to around 45,000 residents, the city lies just outside the Pusch Ridge Wilderness, Santa Catalina Research Natural Area, and Coronado National Forest.

-The city’s close proximity to the surrounding wilderness has allowed it to thrive as a gateway to the region.
+The city’s proximity to the surrounding wilderness has allowed it to thrive as a gateway to the region.
 Local shops, restaurants, and art galleries line the downtown streets.
-A short drive from the city can take visitors into the stunning natural landscape of the Rincon Mountains, or into the thriving nightlife of Tucson.
+A short drive takes visitors into the stunning natural landscape of the Rincon Mountains or the thriving nightlife of Tucson.

 Oro Valley, Arizona